algorand/pyteal/docs/sourcemap.rst

 About the Output
 ----------------

-The resulting annotated teal assembles down to the same bytecode as the unadorned program in :code:`results.approval_program`.
+The resulting annotated TEAL assembles down to the same bytecode as the unadorned program in :code:`results.approval_program`.

 Each line's comments also provide:

-- (``PC``) - the program counter of the assembled bytecode for the TEAL instruction
+- (``PC``) - the *beginning* program counter of the assembled bytecode for the TEAL instruction
 - (``PYTEAL PATH``) - the PyTeal file which generated the TEAL instruction
 - (``LINE``) - the line *number* of the PyTeal source
 - (``PYTEAL``) - the PyTeal code that generated the TEAL instruction